mrlynn/lightninghire-support/SETUP.md

 ## Initial Content Setup

-1. Log in with an admin account from the main Lightning Hire application.
+1. Log in with an admin account from the main LightningHire application.

 2. Navigate to the admin dashboard at `/admin`.